What is a SEPA transfer? (Everything you need to know)

 SEPA Instant Credit Transfer

-As the name suggests, this is the same as a SEPA Credit Transfer, but arrives instantly.
+As the name suggests, this is the same as a SEPA Credit Transfer, but arrives instantly (or within 10 seconds at least).

 Both your bank and the recipient bank have to be set up for instant transfers for it to be possible.